 |Students from Vanderbilt University analyze skeletal remains in the south-central highlands of Peru.
 Credit: Beth Koontz|

-Individual students should contact their university's center for Latin American studies (or related program) for information and application materials.
-Visit the Grants Awarded section to view the complete list of universities that currently administer Tinker Field Research Grants.
+The Tinker Foundation announces its call for applications for the Tinker Field Research Collaborative.
+Please read the Call for Applications for more information, which replaces existing information on program guidelines and application procedures.
+As previously, individual students should contact their university's Latin American studies center (or related program) for information and application materials.
+Visit the Grants Awarded section to view the list of universities that currently administer Tinker Field Research Grants.

 The Field Research Grant (FRG) program, which began in 1979, provides support to graduate students in U.S. universities to conduct research in Latin America.
 When created, the stated program objectives were to 1) promote the study of Latin America by U.S. graduate students by directly supporting research, and 2) foster contact and relationship-building between U.S. and Latin American individuals and institutions.

 Tinker FRGs are awarded to universities and typically administered by Centers for Latin American Studies, which select student recipients through a competitive, campus-based application process.
 FRG funding is available to graduate students from all academic disciplines.
 Pre-dissertation doctoral students and those seeking master’s or professional degrees are eligible to apply.
 The program offers students an opportunity to acquire a deeper knowledge of language and culture; to familiarize themselves with information sources relevant to their studies; to conduct pilot studies and preliminary investigations that will inform their dissertation proposals or theses; and to develop contacts with scholars and institutions in their fields of study.